-Services that are covered for What you must pay when you get these services you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-In-Network: You pay a \$15 copayment for each visit for Medicare- covered supervised exercise therapy services for peripheral artery disease.
+Services that are covered What you must pay when you get these services for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Supervised Exercise Therapy (SET) (continued) Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
 Out-of-Network: You pay 20% of the cost for each visit for Medicare-covered supervised exercise therapy services for peripheral artery disease.
-In-Network: You pay a \$20 copayment for each visit for Medicare- covered supervised exercise therapy services for peripheral artery disease.
 Out-of-Network: You pay 40% of the cost for each visit for Medicare-covered supervised exercise therapy services for peripheral artery disease.
-In-Network: You pay a \$30 copayment for each visit for Medicare- covered supervised exercise therapy services for peripheral artery disease.
 Out-of-Network: You pay 45% of the cost for each visit for Medicare-covered supervised exercise therapy services for peripheral artery disease.